HelOWeen/ewa-selfdb-update/Readme.md

 C:\DATA\EVEWalletAware.mdb

 ## Putting the pieces together
-Now that we've set up everything correctly, let's go over the the steps to create an EWA DB update.
+Now that we've set up everything correctly, let's go over the steps to create an EWA DB update.

 ### EVESqlToMdb
 - __EVESqlToMdb__ - Copy the SDE ZIP file into its designated folder